 Costa Rica Birding Tours

+Our Costa Rica birding tours are a fantastic introduction to neotropical birding and give you the chance of seeing a vast array of dream birds!
 Sitting astride the ridge of mountains that divide central America in half gives this jungle paradise an amazing array of fantastic neotropical birds.
 During our Costa Rican birding tours, bird species change as we traverse the steaming Caribbean lowlands, the eastern slopes, the central valley (where Costa Rica’s capital, San José, is located), the sometimes-chilly highlands, the Pacific slope, and the western lowlands.
-From extinct and active volcanos over 4,000 meters (14,000 feet) to moist, tropical jungle on the Osa Peninsula, we’ll look for such stunners as Resplendent Quetzal (one of earth’s most dazzling birds) and other trogons, Scarlet Macaw, Great Green Macaw, flocks of brightly colored tanagers, cotingas, toucans, hummingbirds, and many endemic and range-restricted species.
+From extinct and active volcanos over 4,000 meters (14,000 feet) to moist, tropical jungle on the Osa Peninsula, our Costa Rica birding tours look for such stunners as Resplendent Quetzal (one of earth’s most dazzling birds) and other trogons, Scarlet Macaw, Great Green Macaw, flocks of brightly colored tanagers, cotingas, toucans, hummingbirds, and many endemic and range-restricted species.
 While we look for birds we also stop to enjoy interesting mammals like Three- and Two-toed Sloths (Costa Rica is one of the easiest places to see sloths), a good number of primates including howler monkeys, a wide variety of colorful butterflies, and truly lovely scenery.

-We offer various birding tour itineraries for Costa Rica.
+We offer various Costa Rica birding tour itineraries.
 Our comprehensive itineraries give us the best opportunity to search out the regional endemics while also allowing us adequate time to accumulate a big bird list and to stop for other (non-avian) wildlife.
 But we also offer an “escape the winter to Costa Rica” bird tour each January.
 This birding holiday also samples all the varied habitats of Costa Rica but is only nine days long and thus not comprehensive.

 Read More About Costa Rica